 All those who come to the Cathedral as visitors or worshippers receive a warm and friendly welcome from staff and volunteers.
 This is a key part of our Benedictine heritage and Christian mission.

 We aim to consider the needs of people whose knowledge of the doctrines, practices and history of Christianity may be limited, alongside the needs of people for whom English is not a first language, or whose knowledge of English history and culture may be limited.

 Admission to the Cathedral is by donation at the discretion of the visitor.
 Where possible, special exhibitions will not incur charges.
 We are committed to providing a wide range of free talks, activities and education events to which anyone is welcome.
 Our Gift Shop always stocks a range of low cost souvenirs.

-We also provide a number of electronic resources at the Cathedral, including interpretation displays and AV equipment and an app to explore the roof bosses.
-We are exploring other ways that technology may assist and enhance the visitor’s experience.
+We have two touchscreens which explain more about the life of the Cathedral and there is a short film which introduces the life of the Cathedral.
+We are exploring other ways that technology may assist and enhance the visitor’s experience including developing a new Cathedral app.
 We aim to ensure that electronic material provided meets current best practice and guidelines.

 The Cathedral’s Refectory Bakery and Café is managed by Bread Source.
 As standard they offer vegan, vegetarian and gluten free options and a selection of non-dairy options for milk.
 A full list of ingredients is available for all items.

 For those with particularly dietary requirements, you are advised to check with Refectory staff either in advance of your visit via firstname.lastname@example.org or on the day via 01603 904142.

 For those with particularly dietary requirements attending events at the Cathedral, please contact either email@example.com or phone 01603 218300.